Further information about acting on behalf of someone is available from healthcare units and pharmacies.

 With the mandate, another person can act on your behalf in pharmacies and

 - check on the medications used

-- ask for an electronic prescription to be cancelled when the patient no longer needs the medicine
+- ask for an electronic prescription to be cancelled when you no longer need the medicine

 A legal representative has the same rights to act on the patient's behalf as the patient himself.
 The representative may also give consents on behalf of the patient.

 The legal representative may be e.g. a minor's carer or trustee, who has been charged with taking care of matters related to the patient's health.
-This function will become available on the My Kanta pages during 2016.
 More further information about acting as the representative of a minor child.

 Acting on behalf of someone in relation to patient data